 Failure to submit your thesis by the due date advised by your Faculty/School of Studies, may result in Honours not being awarded for your degree or result in you being required to re-enrol for another semester.
 An extension of up to three weeks, may be given by the Associate Dean (Graduate Studies) of your Faculty/School of Studies.

-The Thesis Presentation, provided by the University Library specifies the dimensions for the printing and binding of a thesis.
-Also refer to the Dissertations and Theses Regulations in the University of Waikato Calendar.
+For further information on the regulations for dissertations and theses, refer to the Dissertations and Theses Regulations in the University of Waikato Calendar.

 Embargoes of theses

-If an embargo is required under contractual obligations, or if it becomes clear, at any stage during the course of the research, that an embargo will be necessary, the Assessment and Graduation Office (+64 7 838 4466 ext 8018) and the Research Office (+64 7 858 5058) should be advised.
-The student, supervisor, and Chairperson of Department should complete an Application to Embargo a Thesis form which is available from and should be returned to the Assessment and Graduation Office and the Research Office.
+If an embargo is required under contractual obligations, or if it becomes clear, at any stage during the course of the research, that an embargo will be necessary, the Student Centre (+64 7 838 4176) and the School of Graduate Research should be advised.
+The student and their supervisor should complete an Application to Embargo a Thesis form.

-Approval of the embargo by the Research Office and the Deputy Vice-Chancellor (Research) approval will then be sought.
+Approval of the embargo by the Research Office and the School of Graduate Research will then be sought.